Piotr Semenenko: Congregation of the Resurrection of Our Lord Jesus Christ

 As a co-founder of the order, he wrote the rule of 1842 and was the principal editor of the (1850 - 1880) rule.
 He became superior general of the Congregation from 1842-1845 and 1873-1886.

 Polish Pontifical College in Rome

 In 1865, he founded and was the first rector of the Polish Pontifical College in Rome.
 Between 1865-1938, many alumni of the college accepted and adopted Resurrectionist spirituality.
 Many also went on to become outstanding priests, bishops, archbishops, and cardinals, some of whom have been beatified or canonized.
 E.g. Józef Dąbrowski, St. Józef Sebastian Pelczar, St. Józef Bilczewski.

 Collaboration with the Holy See

-Fr.
 Peter Semenenko collaborated actively with the Holy See.
 He was an expert on Polish and Eastern matters and, because of his knowledge, he was held in high esteem by popes Gregory XVI, Pio IX and Leo XIII.

 He worked as a consultant for the Sacred Congregations: